marybecker/CTCriticalFreshwaterHabitat/README.md

 The index ranges from 0 to 1 where 0 is a maximum impacted site and 1 is an unaltered site.

-I use a recently proposed conceptual framework for prioritizing site restoration and protection (Stamp et al. 2018) using the average IWI and ICI for a given stream catchment containing for wild brook trout streams.
+I use a recently proposed conceptual framework for prioritizing site restoration and protection (Stamp et al. 2018) that averages IWI and ICI for a given stream catchment containing for wild brook trout streams.
 Stream catchments with a low IWI and ICI are degraded and are targeted for restoration with a low priority due the large number of resources required to restore an entire watershed.
 Stream catchment with a high IWI but low ICI are targeted for restoration with a high priority because there a focused smaller area of land to restore.
 Sites with both high IWI and high ICI